veugeni/vnml/docs/vnmlmanual.md

          because the end tag is missing a dash :) ->
 ```

-# The end tag
+# The end and jump tagd

-The end tag `<end></end>` is a precious ally and deserves a proper paragraph and explanation.
+The end tag `<end></end>` and jump tag `<jmp></jmp>` are precious allies and deserve a proper paragraph and explanation.
 When the engine reaches an end tag it will stop, pretty simple.
-All the ending, credits, and final greetings are normal chapters and if no end tag is properly placed the engine will show them and then proceed.
+All the ending, credits, and final greetings are normal chapters in vnml logic so, if no end tag is properly placed the engine will show them and then proceed.
-Another user of the end tag is to tell the engine if there's a variable containing the score of the game.
+The jump tag will move the game to the label specified, the jump will happen as soon as the user interacts with the paragraph to continue giving the illusion of a linear story.

+What's the need for that?
+Everytime you put a choice in the novel a sort of "new timeline" is make in the game.
+With no mean to let the various branches merge at a certain point the story will be impossible to write because any decision will lead to a complete different "future".
+Using jump you can force the story to take
+a specific path and the reader will continue from there.

 ```